The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 Gradient Simulation

-Gradient simulation means that the trainer can slow your pedal stroke when you start climbing a steep climb in a training app.
-This improves your ride experience and makes indoor training more road-like.
+Gradient simulation means the trainer can slow your pedal stroke as you start a steep climb in a training app.
+This improves your ride experience and makes indoor training feel more like riding on the road.

 Watch the following video by Shane Miller (GPLama) to learn more about how this feature works.